 Your body’s cells must continuously be repaired to function optimally and break down nutrients for your body to use as energy.
 However, these processes release waste in the form of urea and carbon dioxide, which cause harm if able to build up in your blood.

-Reduce your intake of sugar and processed Foods
+Reduce your Intake of Sugar and Processed Foods

 Sugar and processed foods are thought to be one of the root causes of today’s public health crises.
-The increased consumption of sugary and highly processed foods has been linked to obesity and other chronic diseases, such as heart disease, cancer, and diabetes.
+The increased consumption of sugary and highly-processed foods has been linked to obesity and other chronic diseases, such as heart disease, cancer and diabetes.

 These diseases hinder your body’s ability to naturally detoxify itself by harming organs that play an important role in the process, such as your liver and kidneys.
 For example, the high consumption of sugary beverages can cause fatty liver disease, a condition that negatively impacts liver function as discussed in the science posts on digestion.
-By following a healthful plan like The Livy Method during the weight loss process and in maintenance, by focusing on the foods that make you feel good, you can keep your body’s detoxification system healthy in the long term.
+By following a healthful plan, like The Livy Method, during the weight loss process and in maintenance, and by focusing on the foods that make you feel good, you can keep your body’s detoxification system healthy in the long term.

 However, with the onset of a diet and lifestyle change when initiating a program like The Livy Method, many people can experience symptoms from these changes.
-These changes are described in the program as detox.
+These changes are described in The Program as detox.

-Symptoms of detox
+Symptoms of Detox

 One of the common reactions to a healthier lifestyle/diet change is the onset of headaches.